genome/bfx-workshop/lectures/week_16/README.md

 - Matrix
 - viridis

 In the [Rmarkdown homework file](https://wustl.box.com/s/tqpz0fsvv50or7khvhwq8by02hzrc7z4), play around with the different parameters.
 Variables to modify are in the top portion and described within the Rmarkdown.
 Once you set the analysis parameters, click 'Knit' in RStudio to run the code.
 It will take about 5 minutes to run.

+Step through each of the inputs and outputs, and try modifying parameters:
+ - what happens if you change the number of principal components?
+ - try plotting a few other genes - which ones segregate in an "interesting" way?
+ - what if you change the resolution of the clustering?

+For-credit-students, Write a couple of sentences, explaining one of the parameters you changed, what it controls, and what the obvious effects on the downstream analyses were.
+Email those to Jenny, as usual.

-Use the #bfx-workshop slack channel to ask questions.
+As always, you can use the #bfx-workshop slack channel to ask questions.